The Gecko Gods Accessibility Report

 No Screen Shake: No screen shake effect or it is included but it can be disabled.
 This includes the absence of screen shake for dramatic effect as well as to indicate hits on a target.

 No Busy Backgrounds: No distracting backgrounds or you can make them static or blank.
 This includes the absence of other movement elements in the background that might distract or confuse the action.

 Colour blind friendly: Game doesn’t rely on colour or can switch to colour blind friendly mode with double coding or similar way to avoid colour dependance.

 Similar Games With More Accessibility Features for Visual

 If you want to play The Gecko Gods, but it doesn't offer the Visual accessibility features you require, this similar game extends the Visual accessibility:

-The Gecko Gods has 3 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 2 accessibility features for Audio in The Gecko Gods which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Balance Audio Levels: Set music and game sound effects separately.
 This enables you to select your preference as well as ensure critical game sounds aren't obscured by other audio.